 Committee to Approve Policy Trust Board

-Date of Trustee Board / Academy Committee Approval February 2024
+Date of Trustee Board / Academy Committee Approval February 2025

 Chair of Trustee Board / Academy Committee Mrs L Eagle

 Signature L Eagle

 Accounting Officer Mrs K Peters

-Signature X Peters
+Signature % Peters

 Policy Review Period 12 months

-Date of Policy Review February 2025
+Date of Policy Review February 2026

-Version Control Version Date Approved Changes Reason for Alterations Initial May 2019 Initial version for Moorpark Junior School 2 Nov 2020 P4: It has been reviewed by the Executive Board.
-Review, not initial development 3 Nov 2021 P4 schedule for review replaced by p2: approval and review Redundant schedule P5 deleted name "E Searl" To make policy generic P6 deleted name "E Searl" To make policy generic P7 added "or CoRE" and deleted name "E Searl" To make policy generic P12 added "or CoRE" To make policy generic 4 Jan 2023 P3 "inline" to "online" Correct typo P3 added "each" To make generic P3 added "and Trustees" To reflect that this is a Trust wide matter and to follow newest guidance P3 added passage outlining Governors/ Trustees role P4 added "Designated Safeguarding Lead" P4 rewrote first paragraph under the Headteacher heading To reflect new guidance (KCSIE 22) P4, P8 deleted "EVOLVE" No longer a technical support provider
+Version C ontrol Version Date Approved Changes Reason for Alterations Initial May 2019 Initial version for Moorpark Junior School 2 Nov 2020 P4: It has been reviewed by the Executive Board.
+Review, not initial development 3 Nov 2021 P4 schedule for review replaced by p2: approval and review Redundant schedule P5 deleted name "E Searl" To make policy generic P6 deleted name "E Searl" To make policy generic P7 added "or CoRE" and deleted name "E Searl" To make policy generic P12 added "or CoRE" To make policy generic 4 Jan 2023 P3 "inline" to "online" Correct typo P3 added "each" To make generic P3 added "and Trustees" To reflect that this is a Trust wide matter and to follow newest guidance P3 added passage outlining Governors/ Trustees role P4 added "Designated Safeguarding Lead" P4 rewrote first paragraph under the Headteacher heading To reflect new guidance (KCSIE 22)

+P4, P8 deleted "EVOLVE" No longer a technical support provider

-Version Date Approved Changes Reason for Alterations P4 deleted "leads the Online Safety Group" P5 deleted paragraph about Online Safety Group No longer active P7 added Governors/Trustees will receive online safety information and training on induction To reflect new guidance (KCSIE 22) P7 changed "Directors" to "Trustees" P16 added "Recent Guidance" The policy has been reviewed following the latest guidance in KCSIE 2022 To acknowledge latest guidance 5 Mar 2024 P3 edited wording of "DSLs understand their responsibility in understanding the appropriate filtering and monitoring systems and processes in school" To reflect new guidance (KCSIE 23) P4 added "It is part of the DSL's responsibilities to take a lead on understanding the filtering and monitoring systems and processes in school."
+Version (Control (con t'd) Version Date Approved Changes Reason for Alterations P4 deleted "leads the Online Safety Group" P5 deleted paragraph about Online Safety Group No longer active P7 added Governors/Trustees will receive online safety information and training on induction To reflect new guidance (KCSIE 22) P7 changed "Directors" to "Trustees" P16 added "Recent Guidance" The policy has been reviewed following the latest guidance in KCSIE 2022 To acknowledge latest guidance 5 Mar 2024 P3 edited wording of "DSLs understand their responsibility in understanding the appropriate filtering and monitoring systems and processes in school" To reflect new guidance (KCSIE 23) P4 added "It is part of the DSL's responsibilities to take a lead on understanding the filtering and monitoring systems and processes in school."
 To reflect new guidance (KCSIE 23) P5 added "including filtering and monitoring systems in school."
-To reflect new guidance (KCSIE 23) P6-P9 added a lot of detail to section on Education pupils To add more detail to this section that reflects new guidance on teaching on line safety in schools (updated in January 2023) P11 rewritten "The school uses a monitoring system that captures, records and reports any suspicious or inappropriate activities" School staff no longer do this but a company that reports to school staff
+To reflect new guidance (KCSIE 23) P6-P9 added a lot of detail to section on Education pupils To add more detail to this section that reflects new guidance on teaching on line safety in schools (updated in January 2023) P11 rewritten "The school uses a monitoring system that captures, records and reports any suspicious or inappropriate activities" School staff no longer do this but a company that reports to school staff 6 October 2024 P3 added paragraph of the purpose of the policy as this was missing Used newest NSPCC guidance (Feb 22)